EthicalSource/contributor_covenant/README.md

 ### Organizations

-Support this project with your organization.
+If your organization uses Contributor Covenant, you should consider supporting us financially with a recurring donation.
 Your logo will show up here with a link to your website. [[Contribute](https://opencollective.com/contributor-covenant/contribute)]

 <a href="https://opencollective.com/contributor-covenant/organization/0/website"><img src="https://opencollective.com/contributor-covenant/organization/0/avatar.svg"></a>
 <a href="https://opencollective.com/contributor-covenant/organization/1/website"><img src="https://opencollective.com/contributor-covenant/organization/1/avatar.svg"></a>